Field Sobriety Tests

 Most drivers are not aware that there are only three recognized field sobriety tests.
-The Standardized Field Sobriety Tests (SFST)s are a battery of three tests administered and evaluated in a standardized manner to obtain validated indicators of impairment and establish probable cause for arrest.
+The Standardized Field Sobriety Tests (SFST)s are a battery of three Field Sobriety Tests administered and evaluated in a standardized manner to obtain validated indicators of impairment and establish probable cause for arrest.
 These tests were developed as a result of research sponsored by the National Highway Traffic Safety Administration (NHTSA) and conducted by the Southern California Research Institute.
 A formal program of training was developed and is available through NHTSA to help police officers become more skillful at detecting DUI suspects, describing the behavior of these suspects, and presenting effective testimony in court.
 Formal administration and accreditation of the program is provided through IACP.
 Unfortunately, many officers either did not attend the formal training, or relax the strict standards of the three tests, sometimes adding tests that are not recognized.
-The three tests of the SFST are:
+The three Field Sobriety Tests of the SFST battery group of impairment tests are:

-These tests are administered systematically and are evaluated according to measured responses of the suspect.
+These Field Sobriety Testsare administered systematically and are evaluated according to measured responses of the suspect.

 Horizontal gaze nystagmus is an involuntary jerking of the eyeball which occurs naturally as the eyes gaze to the side.
 Under normal circumstances, nystagmus occurs when the eyes are rotated at high peripheral angles.
 However, when a person is impaired by alcohol, nystagmus is exaggerated and may occur at lesser angles.
 An alcohol-impaired person will also often have difficulty smoothly tracking a moving object.
 In the HGN test, the officer observes the eyes of a suspect as the suspect follows a slowly moving object such as a pen or small flashlight, horizontally with his eyes.
 The examiner looks for three indicators of impairment in each eye: if the eye cannot follow a moving object smoothly, if jerking is distinct when the eye is at maximum deviation, and if the angle of onset of jerking is within 45 degrees of center.
 If, between the two eyes, four or more clues appear, the suspect likely has a BAC of 0.10 or greater.
 NHTSA research indicates that this test allows proper classification of approximately 77 percent of suspects.
 HGN may also indicate consumption of seizure medications, phencyclidine, a variety of inhalants, barbiturates, and other depressants.